ciniki/reseller/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The reseller module stores the tools and interface for a reseller to manager their businesses.
+The reseller module stores the tools and interface for a reseller to manager their tenants.

 License
 -------